AmrDeveloper/GQL/docs/expression/binary.md

 ---

 ### Is Null Expression
-Returns true if value is null, can uesd with `NOT` keyword to return if true if not null
+Returns true if value is null, can used with `NOT` keyword to return if true if not null

 ```SQL
 SELECT 1 IS NULL